dps923/winter2020/notes/test-success-info.md

   * Look up and learn related topics that interest you and spark your curiosity.

+  * Review the notes that you made while preparing for each class, and the notes that you made during our class time together.

   * Go back to review/refresh topics covered in previous courses.

   * Write code, study the code examples, and reproduce tutorial and code examples.